-When you select BUILT-IN as a transformation language for your mapping, MapForce uses its native transformation engine to execute the data mapping.
-MapForce also uses this option implicitly whenever you preview the output of a mapping where the selected transformation language is Java, C#, or C++.
+When you select Built-In as a transformation language, MapForce uses its native transformation engine to execute mappings.
+MapForce also uses this option implicitly whenever you preview the output of a mapping in which the selected transformation language is Java, C#, or C++.

-The BUILT-IN engine executes mappings without the need for any external processors, which may be a good choice if memory usage is an issue.
-If you do not need to generate program code in a specific language, use BUILT-IN as a default option, because it supports most MapForce features compared to other languages (see

-Support Notes(430)).
-Furthermore, if you select BUILT-IN as a transformation language, you will be able to automate the mapping with MapForce Server.
-For more information, see Automation with Altova Products(425).
+The Built-In engine executes mappings without the need for any external processors, which may be a good choice if memory usage is an issue.
+If you do not need to generate program code in a specific language, use Built-In as a default option, because it supports most MapForce features compared to other languages (see Support Notes 457).
+Furthermore, if you select Built-In as a transformation language, you will be able to automate your mappings with MapForce Server.
+For more information, see Automation with Altova Products 410